 |Stomach Meridian||Yang Bright||Earth||Stomach||7 am to 9 am|

-Here are the qigong benefits of internal practice:
+Here are the qi gong benefits of the internal practice:

-In traditional Chinese medicine, energy that supplies the internal organs of the body run on the outside of the body, from the hands and feet.
-In the practice of qigong, certain movements stimulate these meridians and therefore stimulate the actual organs as well.
+In traditional Chinese medicine, energy that supplies the internal organs of the body runs on the outside of the body, from the hands and feet.
+In the practice of qi gong, certain movements stimulate these meridians and therefore stimulate the actual organs as well.

-Not only does the practice of Qigong benefit the organs of the entire body, but they even have exercises to target specific areas of the body.
-There are certain styles which focus on certain alignments, as well.
-For instance, walking Qigong aids those who suffer from cancer and can even provide comfort during treatment through radiation and chemotherapy.
+Not only does the practice of Qi Gong benefit the organs of the entire body, but they even have exercises to target specific areas of the body.
+Certain styles focus on certain alignments, as well.
+For instance, walking Qi Gong aids those who suffer from cancer and can even provide comfort during treatment through radiation and chemotherapy.

 The idea is, instead of fighting, create strength; you allow the strength that is already there to come forth.

-Firstly, qigong benefits its practitioner by improving balance, making the joints and muscles more fluid, and allows the entire body to relax in circumstances where tension could lead to injury.
+Firstly, qi gong benefits its practitioner by improving balance, making the joints and muscles more fluid, and allowing the entire body to relax in circumstances where the tension could lead to injury.
 The flow of energy through the body will also fortify the muscles, joints, and bones by making them stronger and healthier.

 Secondly, qigong benefits the recovery of injuries by allowing the functions of the body to improve.
 The movements of qigong are very subtle and allow a gradual increase of movement in the injured part of the body.
 This subtle movement aids the lymphatic system in clearing out wastes from the injured area to start the healing process.

-The dynamic movement of Qigong benefits your lymphatic system and improves the flow of blood both you in your arteries and specifically in the veins which rely on movement to promote the flow of blood.
+The dynamic movement of Qi Gong benefits your lymphatic system and improves the flow of blood both in your arteries and specifically in the veins that rely on movement to promote blood flow.